Oaxaca en la historia y en el mito: Mistreatment of Indigenous People in Antequera

-In the image on the top left corner of the colonial panel we see the mistreatment of an indigenous person, while a Spaniard on horseback watches.
+In the image on the top left corner of the colonial panel we see the mistreatment of an indigenous person by a man in black, watched by a Spaniard on horseback.
 Stories abound of the cruelty of the Spanish colonizers towards the original inhabitants of Antequera.
 The most egregious case starts with the first governor of Antequera, in 1529 with Juan Peláez de Barrio.
 In a year and a half in office he set a standard for corruption and immorality that would be hard to duplicate, even in a lifetime.
 He specialized in throwing natives to the dogs.
 He had a penchant for acquiring slaves, branding them on the face and selling them.
 By one estimate he branded 600 indigenous slaves.

+Native Oaxacans were also punished for noncompliance with Church practices started in 1522 with a conviction for bigamy, a common practice before the conquest.
+The administration punishing Oaxacan Indigenous religious leaders goes back to 1555 when the Viceroy sentenced King Cosijopií of Tehuantepec to life imprisonment and confiscated his property.
+Around the same time, the bishop of Albuquerque sent Indigenous priests in Mitla and San Juan Teitipac to be burned at the stake.

+Coercion in Oaxaca got more teeth when, in 1702, Bishop Maldonado of Oaxaca built a jail (Cárcel Perpetua) for the long-term imprisonment of Indigenous people illegally practicing their faith.
+(The jail was located on the North side of Parque Llano, a two-minute walk from the Oaxaca Lending Library.)
+One of the primary offenses of inmates was using the 260-day ritual calendar that we examined earlier.
+The catholic church called this idolatry.